Dayo: Sa Mundo ng Elementalia: Production

-According to executive producer Jessie Lasaten, Dayo required the work of over five hundred artists and took two years to complete, oompared to the usual three-year completion of a traditional full-length animation.
+According to executive producer and composer Jessie Lasaten, Dayo required the work of over five hundred artists and took two years to complete, compared to the usual three-year completion of a traditional full-length animation.

 The production team of Dayo spent several months developing the story, mood, and the whole package of the animation.
 While writing the script, the writers consulted a book on local mythology by Maximo Ramos entitled Creatures of Philippine Lower Mythology.